-- Does the gateway have a list of specific merchant account providers I have to choose from?
+- Does the gateway have a list of specific merchant account providers you’ll need to choose from?

-- Does my gateway require a merchant account to be set up independently or will it be bundled with the gateway?
+- Does the gateway require a merchant account to be set up independently or will it be bundled with the service?

-- How long is the application process?
-How complicated is it?
+- How long is the merchant account application process?
+Additionally, how complicated is it?

 - What are the minimum requirements for a merchant account?

-- How much will the account cost to set up and on-going?
+- How much will the account cost to set up, and what are the on-going fees?

-This depends on your size and set up.
-If your business is online only and your gateway is processing all of the payments, then the responsibility for compliance falls on the gateway provider.
+This depends on your size and setup.
+If your business is selling online and your gateway processes all of your payments, the responsibility for compliance falls on the gateway provider.

-However, it is important to check with the gateway provider, particularly if you are using an integrated checkout rather than a hosted solution.
+However, it is important to check with the gateway provider about this before working with them, particularly if you are using an integrated checkout rather than a hosted solution.

-ALWAYS, ALWAYS, ALWAYS ensure that your gateway is PCI compliant.
-Find out more at https://www.pcisecuritystandards.org/.
+Bonus tip: Always ensure that your gateway is PCI compliant!
+Find out more on the official PCI Security Standards website.

-PCI compliance is a serious business.
-Payment service providers may penalize banks for not following the PCI standards.
-The fines could be range from $5000 to $100000 per month.
+Payment service providers may penalise banks for not following PCI standards.
+The fines here could range from $5,000 to $100,000 per month!
 The banks then transfer the fee down to the merchant who will have to bear the cost of the fine or suffer increased transaction fees to cover the losses.
-At the very least expect to have your merchant account terminated.
+At the very least, you can expect to have your merchant account terminated.